LittleDuckH/LittleDuckH/README.md

 <p>
 🔬 Experienced in large-scale tissue image processing algorithms, 3D rendering, and image processing framework development.<br>
-🎯 Passionate about open-source exploration and 3D visualization tool development for water resources.<br>
+🎯 Passionate about open-source exploration and 3D visualization tool development for medical resources.<br>
 🚀 Interested in the integration of algorithms, engineering implementation, and interactive visualization tools.
 </p>